Permanent Visas and Green Cards in Tennessee

 Though obtaining a permanent visa takes time and effort, losing it is considerably easier.
 You run the risk of losing your green card if you:

 - Fail to file your taxes.
-If you do need to live outside of the US for any length of time, make sure to file your income tax.
+If you do need to live outside of the U.S. for any length of time, make sure to file your income taxes.
 If you don’t, or if you declare yourself a “nonimmigrant,” you could lose your green card.

 - Commit a crime.
-We all have to obey the laws, whether we’re citizens or not.
+We all must obey the laws, whether we’re citizens or not.
 If you are charged with or convicted of a crime, you may face deportation.

-At the Nashville-based Law Office of Perry A. Craft PLLC, we focus on explaining the immigration laws to you, and answering your questions when they arise.
+At the Nashville-based Law Office of Perry A. Craft, PLLC, we focus on explaining the immigration laws to you, and answering your questions when they arise.
 We can walk you through the process for getting a permanent visa.
-Call 615.239.1899 or fill out our convenient contact form to schedule an appointment with Attorney Craft.
+Call 615-953-3808 or fill out our convenient contact form to schedule an appointment with Attorney Craft.